-You might think this is a destination for families only, but Universal Studios caters uniquely to the solo traveller too.
+You might think this is a destination for families only, but Universal Studios caters uniquely to the solo traveler too.

-With the exception of the shows and studio lot tour, most rides include a singles line which gets used to fill any gaps created by uneven groups.
+Except for the shows and studio lot tours, most rides include a single line filling gaps created by uneven groups.

-As a single, it is possible to walk virtually straight on the rides with even a long queue.
+It is possible to walk virtually straight on the rides with even a long queue as a single.

-The glitz and glamour of Hollywood abounds, the entire park resembles a movie set, and naturally the studio tour is a must to see the real sets and props from movies including Jaws, The Fast and the Furious, Back to the Future and Transformers.
+The glitz and glamour of Hollywood abound.
+The entire park resembles a movie set.
+Naturally, the studio tour is a must to see the real sets and props from movies, including Jaws, The Fast and the Furious, Back to the Future, and Transformers.

 The Wizarding World of Harry Potter will delight fans of the movies, be sure to try the Butterbeer and browse the dedicated store!